EdWire/EdFi-Admin-SDKs/src/EdGraph-EdFiAdmin-DotnetSDK/docs/ApplicationsApi.md

 <a id="v1applicationspost"></a>
 # **V1ApplicationsPost**
-> EdFiOdsAdminApiFeaturesApplicationsApplicationResult V1ApplicationsPost (EdFiOdsAdminApiFeaturesApplicationsAddApplicationRequest body)
+> EdFiOdsAdminApiFeaturesApplicationsApplicationResult V1ApplicationsPost (EdFiOdsAdminApiFeaturesApplicationsAddApplicationRequest edFiOdsAdminApiFeaturesApplicationsAddApplicationRequest)

 Creates application based on the supplied values.